microsoft/FluidFramework/BREAKING.md

 - [@fluidframework/odsp-utils - Minor renames and signature changes](#odsp-utils-Changes)
 - [LastEditedTrackerComponent renamed to LastEditedTrackerDataObject](#lasteditedtrackercomponent-renamed)
 - [ComponentProvider renamed to FluidObjectProvider in @fluidframework/synthesize](#componentProvider-renamed-to-fluidobjectPpovider)

+### External Component Loader and IComponentDefaultFactoryName removed
+The @fluidframework/external-component-loader package has been removed from the repo.
+In addition to this, the IFluidExportDefaultFactoryName and the corresponding IProvideFluidExportDefaultFactoryName interfaces have also been dropped.

 ### MockFluidDataStoreRuntime api rename
 Runtime Test Utils's MockFluidDataStoreRuntime now has "requestDataStore" instead of "requestComponent"